 Two of Wands

-The Two of Swords represents making plans and forming a strategy whilst in a position of safety.
-These plans usually relate to either a leadership role or very much a passion project, as seen by the Astrologia section (Aries in Mars, representing boldness, competiveness and passion) - this person is more than capable of fighting for what they want!
+The Two of Wands represents making plans and forming a strategy while in a position of safety.
+These plans usually relate to a leadership role or a passion project.
+This is reflected in the Astrologia section as Mars in Aries (representing boldness, competitiveness, and passion): this person is more than capable of fighting for what they want.

-The person holds a world globe in his hands and one of the two poles (wands) is a flagpole with a red flag.
-This denotes big plans and much emotion and passion.
-This passion leaks into the air itself via a red sky.
+The figure holds a world globe in his hands, and one of the two poles (wands) is a flagpole bearing a red flag.
+This denotes grand plans, high emotion, and passion.
+This passion leaks into the air itself, coloring the sky red.

-Remember the ‘Aries in Mars’ part.
-This will come in good stead when we consider the next card (often seen as a very similar card), the Three of Wands which is a less aggressive Sun in Aries.
+Remember the 'Mars in Aries' connection.
+This will stand you in good stead when considering the next card (often seen as very similar).
+The Three of Wands features the slightly less aggressive placement of Sun in Aries.

-The setup almost feels like a great warrior prince setting out from his ancestral homeland to better his mother and father and take over the entire world.
-Seems far-fetched perhaps, but one man came quite close.
+The setup feels like a great warrior prince setting out from his ancestral homeland to better his parents and conquer the entire world.
+This seems far-fetched, perhaps, but one man came quite close.

 Alexander the Great

-Alexander III of Macedon inherited the throne at the early age of 20, 336 BC.
-Before that, he had been tutored by some of the great names in ancient history, including Aristotle.
+Alexander III of Macedon inherited the throne at the early age of 20 in 336 BCE.
+Prior to that, he had been tutored by some of the greatest minds in ancient history, including Aristotle.

-Upon riding a horse that nobody could tame, Alexander’s father Philip II, was overjoyed at his son’s early skill and determination, and is said to have emotionally exclaimed ‘My boy, you must find a kingdom big enough for your ambitions.
-Macedon is too small for you!’
+Upon seeing his son ride a horse that nobody else could tame (Bucephalus), Alexander’s father, Philip II, was overjoyed at the boy's skill and determination.
+He is said to have exclaimed: 'My boy, you must find a kingdom big enough for your ambitions.
+Macedon is too small for you!'

 ‘… you must find a kingdom big enough for your ambitions …’

-By the age of 30, Alexander had spent most of his time conducting military campaigns and creating a very large Empire that far exceeded the kingdom he inherited.
-He died undefeated in battle but killed by disease or subterfuge.
+By the age of 30, Alexander had conducted continuous military campaigns, creating a vast empire that far exceeded the kingdom he inherited.
+He died undefeated in battle, falling instead to disease or subterfuge.

 Description and Symbology

-The card depicts someone who has great aims in mind.
-The person already has a position of some power or influence and is already in a stable and safe position.
-This could (depending on the question being asked) be a facet of your own ambition, a family/group head, or a leader or manager known to you.
-If the subject of the card is not your own ambition, the subject has plans that may well affect your future.
+The card depicts someone with great aims in mind.
+This person holds a position of power or influence and enjoys a stable, safe foundation.
+Depending on the question asked, this could represent a facet of your own ambition, a family patriarch, or a leader or manager known to you.
+If the subject of the card is not your own ambition, it indicates that another person's plans will likely affect your future.

 The figure on the ramparts